Science-based targets for nature

 The safe operating space for humanity, or the planetary boundaries concept, is defined by nine planetary boundaries that represent Earth’s nine life-support systems, which regulate the stability of the entire planet.

-Crossing these boundaries, for example through climate change, species extinction or by destroying or degrading ecosystems, increases the risk of causing a state of environmental damage from which we are unable to recover – and that will come with significant impacts to humanity.
+Crossing these boundaries, for example through climate change, species extinction or by destroying or degrading ecosystems, increases the risk of causing a state of environmental damage from which we are unable to recover – and that will come with significant impacts for humanity.

 Global goals for nature